 REPORT on the Launching of E-Platform on Palm Oil Covering Aspects on Environmental and Socioeconomic Sustainability, Health and Versatility

-Malaysian Oil Scientists and Technologists Association (MOSTA) launched their campaign, “Palm oil – Nature’s Gift to Humankind” under the leadership of Tan Sri Dr Augustine Ong at the Royal Lake Club on 8 Dec.
-The launch was graced by YB Datuk Hajah Zuraida Kamaruddin, Minister for Plantation Industries and Commodities.
+Malaysian Oil Scientists and Technologists Association (MOSTA) launched their campaign, “Palm oil – Nature’s Gift to Humankind” under the leadership of Tan Sri Dr Augustine Ong at the Royal Lake Club on 8 Dec 2021.
+The launch was graced by YB Datuk Hajah Zuraida Kamaruddin, Minister of Plantation Industries and Commodities.

 It is a timely campaign to rebrand the oil palm industry as sustainable and competitive given the fierce opposition from various quarters.